 This course requires consistent attendance participation in a variety of sports, low organized games and fitness activities.
 Students will be given a wide variety of fitness and exercise options to excel and succeed in this course.
 The focus of the grade eleven physical education class will be understanding risk, risk management, creating and tracking personal fitness goals.
 We will evaluate the benefits of selected types of physical activities in the development of fitness and in the prevention of disease at various stages of life.
 Students will learn positive health strategies to deal with issues such as stress, anxiety, depression, and eating disorders.
-Students will learn how self-image media influences and can lead risky/dangerous behaviors.
+Students will learn how lead media influences self-image and can risky/dangerous behaviors.